 592 S. 1st Street, Nashville, TN 37213

-If you want a fantastic view during your time in Nashville, then you definitely want to head to Cumberland Park to see the amazing views of the Cumberland River.
+If you want a fantastic view during your time in Nashville, you want to head to Cumberland Park to see the tremendous views of the Cumberland River.

 Families flock to Cumberland Park to enjoy the gigantic splash pad, a maze, a cloud bridge, climbing structures, and butterfly gardens.